rupeshtr78/ray-gpu-kind-cluster/README.md

 - **kind-gpu-cluster/**

   - Scripts and YAML manifests to quickly deploy and test GPU-enabled KIND (Kubernetes IN Docker) clusters.
-  - Provides integration scripts to leverage NVIDIA GPUs in local Kubernetes environments.
+  - scripts to leverage NVIDIA GPUs in local Kubernetes environments.

 - **ray-cluster/**